Sir William Congreve, 2nd Baronet: Other inventions

 Congreve's unsuccessful perpetual motion scheme involved an endless band which should raise more water by its capillary action on one side than on the other.
 He used capillary action of fluids that would disobey the law of never rising above their own level, so to produce a continual ascent and overflow.
 The device had an inclined plane over pulleys.
 At the top and bottom, there travelled an endless band of sponge, a bed, and, over this, again an endless band of heavy weights jointed together.
 The whole stood over the surface of still water.
 The capillary action raised the water, whereas the same thing could not happen in the part, since the weights would squeeze the water out.
 Hence, it was heavier than the other; but as "we know that if it were the same weight, there would be equilibrium, if the heavy chain be also uniform".
 Therefore, the extra weight of it would cause the chain to move round in the direction of the arrow, and this would go on, supposedly, continually.

+Legacy

+Congreve's work represented a pivotal moment in the history of rocketry, transforming rockets from curiosities and fireworks into practical military weapons.
+By adapting and systematising the iron-cased rocket technology pioneered in Mysore, he created the first Western rocket artillery system that could be manufactured at scale and deployed effectively on the battlefield.
+His rockets remained in regular use until the 1850s, when they were superseded by the improved spinning design by William Hale.
+The principles Congreve established—solid fuel propulsion, standardised calibres, and systematic deployment methods—influenced rocket development throughout the 19th century and laid conceptual groundwork for later advances in rocketry.

+Beyond military applications, Congreve's rockets found humanitarian use.
+In the 1870s, they were employed to carry rescue lines to vessels in distress, gradually superseding earlier systems.
+His rockets also achieved lasting cultural resonance: the "rockets' red glare" in the American national anthem immortalised their use at Fort McHenry during the War of 1812, ensuring that Congreve's invention would be remembered in one of the world's most widely performed pieces of music.

+In a striking demonstration of the enduring significance of early rocketry to modern spaceflight, a historical Congreve rocket patch from the Portugal campaign of 1832–33 was flown into Earth orbit by Jared Isaacman, commander of the SpaceX Polaris Dawn spaceflight in September 2024.
+This symbolic gesture connected Congreve's pioneering 19th-century work—itself built upon Mysorean innovation—with contemporary space exploration, tracing an unbroken line of development from the battlefields of the Napoleonic Wars to orbital spaceflight two centuries later.